LineageOS/lineage_wiki/pages/libvirt-qemu.md

 export AB_OTA_UPDATER=false
 ```

-Select the target to build.
-If you wish to build one of the targets in the table below, run the following command:
+To build one of the targets in the table below, run the following command:
 ```
 breakfast <Target>
 ```